ProbNotStefan/random-ahh-esoteric-language/README.md

 `<` + a + b + code: Checks if a < b and if so, then it runs code.

 `=` + a + b + code: Checks if a == b and if so, then it runs code.

+Random:

+`rint` + min + max: Sets current value at pointer adress to random integer between min and max.

+`rr`: Sets current value at pointer adress to random float between 0 and 1.

+`runi` + min + max: Sets current value at pointer adress to random uniform between min and max.